yourbasic/api/README.md

 > Every public software project needs a license.

-I'm not a lawyer and this is not legal advice, but it's my understanding that code without a license can only be legally used by its author.
+I'm not a lawyer and this is not legal advice, but it's my understanding that code without a license can only be legally used by its own author.

 If you're looking for paying customers, you may want to seek actual legal advice on licensing.
 However, to turn your project into